United Aircraft Corporation: 2006 amalgamation

-The UAC was created on 20 February 2006 by Russian President Vladimir Putin in Presidential Decree No. 140 by merging shares from Ilyushin, Irkut, Mikoyan, Sukhoi, Tupolev, and Yakovlev as a new joint-stock company named the OJSC United Aircraft Corporation to optimize production and minimize losses.
+The UAC was created on 20 February 2006 by Russian president Vladimir Putin in Presidential Decree No. 140 by merging shares from Ilyushin, Irkut, Mikoyan, Sukhoi, Tupolev, and Yakovlev as a new joint-stock company named the OJSC United Aircraft Corporation to optimize production and minimize losses.
 The UAC stated that the corporation was created to protect and develop the scientific and industrial potential of the Russian aircraft industry, the security and defense of the state, and the concentration of intellectual, industrial, and financial resources to implement long-term aviation programs.
 The United Aircraft Corporation started out producing the Tupolev Tu-154 "Careless", the Tupolev Tu-204, the Ilyushin Il-96, the Ilyushin Il-114, and all of Mikoyan, Sukhoi, Yakovlev, Tupolev, and Ilyushin military aircraft; all created before the corporation's creation.

 The Mikoyan MiG-35 is the first aircraft and first military aircraft to be developed under the UAC brand since Mikoyan is a branch of the corporation.

 In February 2007, the UAC presented its first aircraft and the first military aircraft designed and exported under the UAC brand, the Mikoyan MiG-35, designated by NATO as "Fulcrum-F" and a Generation 4++ jet fighter by Mikoyan.
 The MiG-35 was officially presented during the Aero India 2007 air show in Bangalore, India and officially unveiled when the Russian Minister of Defense, Sergei Ivanov, visited the Lukhovitsky Machine Building Plant "MAPO-MIG".
 The MiG-35 was a contender for its fourth-generation counterparts in the Indian MRCA competition but was taken out of the competition in April 2011.
 The MiG-35 would be adopted by the Russian Air Force and was planned to be introduced in 2018.

 In October 2007, the Federal Financial Markets Service registered a primary issue of common shares for the United Aircraft Building Corporation.
 The issue included 96,724,000,000 shares priced at 1 RUB = US$0.04.
 In December 2007, the state-owned Vneshtorgbank announced that it would sell its 5% share in EADS to UAC at market price.
 Later that month VTB sold its share in EADS to the state-owned Russian Development Bank (VEB).
 EADS already owned a 10% stake in Irkut in 2012, which it planned to convert into UAC shares, which would result in EADS and UAC owning shares of each other.
 They also announced plans for a possible 10–15% share issue in 2008, planning to retain a 75% stake.
-Ater placing 5 additional share issues, the Corporation's chartered capital amounts to 174.61 bln.
+After placing 5 additional share issues, the Corporation's chartered capital amounts to 174.61 bln.
 RUB.
 The share of the Russian Federation in UAC's chartered capital is 80.29%.

 The Sukhoi Su-35 is the second military aircraft to be developed under the UAC brand and is meant to serve as the interim aircraft for the upcoming Sukhoi Su-57.